There are a lot of things to think about when you decide to homeschool and here’s where we’ll start sorting them all out.

 Of course, educating your kids isn’t all sunshine and roses!
 Oh no. It can be daunting.
 It can get messy.
 It can induce tears.
 When you are ready to run screaming for the hills–or just want to lock yourself in the bathroom–you really should have something handy that will help you remember why you wanted to do this in the first place.
 (BTDT!)
 This is where your philosophy of education comes into play.
 It’s highly unlikely that you will have one fully formulated when you first begin homeschooling, but that doesn’t mean you can’t work this out as you go.

 A philosophy of education is just a fancy way of compiling what you believe about education.
 It often takes the form of a document but even if it’s just something you hold in your heart–a deep abiding sense of what’s right–that’s fine.
 Essentially, a philosophy of education is the set of principles that guide what you do for teaching and learning in your home.
 It both leads and guides.
 It helps you remember where you are going and why.
-It helps you plan how to get there too.
+It helps you get there too.